deva666/Peko/README.md

 #### Android Permissions with Kotlin Coroutines
-No more callbacks and listeners for requesting Android permissions.
+No more callbacks, builders, listeners or verbose code for requesting Android permissions.
+Request permissions with one function call, thanks to Kotlin Coroutines.

 ***